Fresno Amputation Lawyer

 If you suffer one or more of these complications, additional medical procedures will be required, which will then increase the overall medical costs associated with your injuries.The Emotional and Psychological Toll of an Amputation

-In addition to the financial strain associated with an amputation, there is also a serious emotional strain on the victim.
-It is quite common for a recent amputee to become depressed and turn to drugs, alcohol, or other substances for comfort; they may even contemplate suicide.
+In addition to the financial strain associated with an amputation, the victim also has severe emotional stress.
+It is pretty typical for a recent amputee to become depressed and turn to drugs, alcohol, or other substances for comfort; they may even contemplate suicide.
 An article published in the Journal of Prosthetics and Orthotics highlighted that accident victims often struggle with bouts of severe depression, hopelessness, and suicidal tendencies after suffering a catastrophic injury.
 The article revealed that the rate of clinical depression reported in outpatient settings ranged from 21 percent to 35 percent.Taking Action to Get the Financial Restitution You are Owed

-If you lost a limb in a preventable accident caused by the carelessness of another driver, a medical professional, or a corporate entity, you should speak to a Fresno amputation lawyer about whether it makes sense to file a personal injury claim against the responsible party.
+Suppose you lost a limb in a preventable accident caused by the carelessness of another driver, a medical professional, or a corporate entity.
+In that case, you should speak to a Fresno amputation lawyer about whether it makes sense to file a personal injury claim against the responsible party.
 A personal injury claim allows you to pursue financial restitution for your harms and losses, including:

 - Reimbursement of your medical expenses stemming from the accident (including the costs associated with a prosthetic limb;